Horst Schmid

-Horst Adolph Louis Charles Schmid (born April 29, 1933) is a former provincial level politician and international trade businessman from Alberta, Canada.
-He served as a member of the Legislative Assembly of Alberta sitting with the governing Progressive Conservative party from 1971 to 1986.
-During his time in office he served numerous ministerial portfolio's in the Executive Council of Alberta.
+Horst Adolph Louis Charles Schmid (April 29, 1933 – April 4, 2026) was a German-Canadian politician and international trade businessman from the province of Alberta, Canada.
+He served as a member of the Legislative Assembly of Alberta, sitting with the governing Progressive Conservative party from 1971 to 1986.
+During his time in office, he served numerous ministerial portfolios in the Executive Council of Alberta.

 Early life

-Horst A. Schmid was born in Munich, Germany.
+Horst A. Schmid was born in Munich, Germany, on April 29, 1933.
 He emigrated to Canada, moving up to Yellowknife, Northwest Territories to work as a miner in 1952.
 He moved to Edmonton, Alberta in 1956.
 After arriving from the North, Schmid took numerous courses from the University of Toronto in Business Administration, Business Finance, and Business Psychology.

 In the late 1960s, Schmid ran a restaurant in Edmonton called the Hofbräuhaus, after the original in Munich.
 At that time, he also founded a Bavarian folk dance Schuhplattler group, the Bavarian Schuhplattlers of Edmonton, still active today.
 From 1956 to 1966, Schmid was the volunteer host of a weekly Sunday radio program on Radio CKUA Edmonton called "Music and News from the German-Speaking Countries of Europe" (Fraser, Alberta's Camelot, 2003, p.
 64).
 This program also informed the listeners about their new home in Canada.

 Political career

 Minister of Culture, Youth and Recreation 1971–1975

 Schmid ran for a seat in the Alberta Legislature for the first time in the 1971 Alberta general election.
 The contest in the new electoral district of Edmonton-Avonmore ended up being a close two-way race between Schmid and incumbent Social Credit MLA Gerrit Radstaak.
 Two other candidates rounded out the field.
 He won the hotly contested race in to pick up the seat for the Progressive Conservatives.
 His win helped that party form government after the election, one of only four times that power has shifted hands in Alberta's history.

-Schmid became the first Canadian post World War II immigrant elected to a legislature in Canada and to be appointed a Cabinet Minister in Canada.
+He became the first Canadian post World War II immigrant elected to a legislature in Canada and to be appointed a Cabinet Minister in Canada.

 Schmid was described by Dr. David S.R.
 Leighton, O.C., as "the dynamic German-born immigrant who became a hard-driving Minister of Culture, who had the job of implementing the government's arts strategy and did so with a vengeance" (Fraser, Alberta's Camelot, 2003, p.
 7).
 As Minister, Schmid initiated and guided the development of countless programs in his portfolio.
 These included funding new cultural support programs, grants to support arts organizations, libraries and cultural heritage sites and groups across Alberta (Fraser, Alberta's Camelot, 2003, p.
 70).
 The Cultural Development Branch generously supported visual arts, performing arts, film and literary arts.
 The Cultural Heritage Division of Schmid's department provided the guidelines for the support of heritage projects.
 In 1974, Schmid organized the Arts and You Festival, the first provincial Conference of the Arts in Red Deer attended by 1000 community members and artists.